11-Plus Mathematics: Understanding Fractions

 Comparing and Ordering Fractions

-To compare fractions, they need to have a common denominator.
-If they do not, find the least common multiple (LCM) of the denominators.
+To compare fractions, they must have a common denominator.
+If they do not, find the least common multiple (LCM) of the denominators to convert them.

 Worked Example